APA Sports and Exercise Physiotherapist

 From a young age, she has lived an active lifestyle and fell in love with physiotherapy after regular assessment and maintenance to allow her to perform at her best.
 Isabella has an interest in the prevention and treatment of musculoskeletal disorders and injuries stemming from her passion of dance.
 She has over 16 years of experience dancing at a high competitive level and has trained in classical, contemporary and jazz dance along with years training in acrobatics.

-Isabella has worked as the physiotherapist for the Southern Districts Rugby Club’s Athletic Development Program (2021).
-Her love of dance has allowed her to work as a physiotherapist in Sydney for 9 to 5:The Musical (2022), Opera Australia (2022, 2023) and Joseph and the Amazing Technicolour Dreamcoat (2023).
-She also currently works as a physiotherapist for Sydney Dance Company’s Pre-Professional year students.
-Isabella is keen to help others realise their physical potential and assist them to reach their goals and return to all activities.
-Outside physiotherapy, she enjoys pole dancing, pilates and oztag.
+Isabella has worked as the physiotherapist for the Southern Districts Rugby Club’s Athletic Development Program (2021), for 9 to 5: The Musical (2022), Opera Australia (2022, 2023) and Joseph and the Amazing Technicolour Dreamcoat (2023).
+Since 2023 she has provided services to Sydney Dance Company’s Pre-Professional year students and commenced treating the Professional Company dancers in 2024.

 Physiotherapist